canonical/snapd/CODING.md

 If something cannot avoid being mocked across package boundaries, we sometimes have `Mock*` functions or constructors exported in the API of packages.

-Because of this complexity with mocking, and because mock-heavy tests might risk needing large rewrites when refactoring (which goes against their confidence enhancement use) we are not very strict about unit tests testing exactly single functions and structs.
+Because of this complexity with mocking, and because mock-heavy tests might risk needing large rewrites when refactoring (which goes against their confidence enhancement use), we are not very strict about unit tests testing exactly single functions and structs.
 We should do that whenever possible without mocking, but otherwise it is not atypical for snapd tests to concentrate on mocking points of interaction with the actual external system and state, as it might require less overall mocking support and it might be easier to reason on expectations for effects.
 For example, we have support to mock our systemd interactions and observe the involved `systemctl` invocations (`systemd.MockSystemctl`).

-So, many of our unit tests might end up testing more than one package, and test instead across two levels (rarely more) of packages in our architecture; a lower-level primitives' package, for example, and a more high-level behaviour one using the former.
+So, many of our unit tests might end up testing more than one package, and test instead across two levels (rarely more) of packages in our architecture; a package of lower-level primitives, for example, and a more high-level behaviour one using the former.

 Full direct mocking might still make perfect sense when the API of the consumed packages is very complex but its details should be fully or largely transparent to the consumer.
 This is mostly the case, for example, when testing API functionality in the `daemon` package vs the API offered by the [overlord state managers](https://github.com/snapcore/snapd/blob/master/overlord/README.md).